newrelic/newrelic-lambda-cli/README.md

 >Unable to Import Module 'index' Error

 This happens on file upload when users zip a directory containing files, instead of selecting the files within the directory and zipping them for upload: [Zipping files for AWS](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications-sourcebundle.html#using-features.deployment.source.gui)

+**AWS CLI output error**
+>Failed actions:
+  Function: None, Region: None, Error: Failed to set up lambda integration: Extra data: line 1 column 14 (char 13)

+This was an error that happened in earlier versions of the script if users did not specify JSON format for AWS CLI output; JSON output is now forced by the script, so make sure you are using the most recent version of the script.

+**404 Error (usually an older script version):**
+Solution: ensure you are using the most recent version of the onboarding script.